Bill6006/AWS-Hands-On-Labs-Beginner-to-Advanced/Level 11 - kubernetes-docker/11 README.md

-Below is a revised version of the project that focuses solely on Kubernetes using AWS EKS.
-In this version, we’re using pre-built container images (in this case, the official NGINX image available from AWS’s public registry) so that you can focus on mastering Kubernetes concepts, cluster management, service exposure, and monitoring.
-Docker-specific instructions (for building and managing container images) have been removed for now.
-You can revisit Docker later once you’re comfortable with the Kubernetes workflow.

----

 # How to Deploy a Containerized Application with AWS EKS (Kubernetes-Focused)

 This guide helps you create an AWS EKS cluster and deploy a containerized application using Kubernetes.
 You’ll learn how to create a cluster, deploy your application with a Kubernetes deployment, expose it via a LoadBalancer service, and monitor it using AWS CloudWatch.
 This version is designed for beginners to get hands-on experience with Kubernetes on AWS without the additional complexity of Docker image creation.